chaharshivam/chaharshivam/README.md

 ![Alt text](./images/Shivam-Chahar.png)
     <p align="center">
 A software engineering student with a passion for creating beautiful programs.
 Loves to figure out the answer to “WHY” and “HOW”, expanding my knowledge base, and building technology to elevate people.
-I have a strong grasp of Python and am interested in working in the research field.
+I have a solid understanding of C++, Data Structures and Algorithms, as well as Python, and I am interested in working in the field of machine learning.
 Over the last year, I've written three research articles, two of which have been published in peer-reviewed high-impact journals, including "IEEE Transactions on Artificial Intelligence" and the "Archives of Computational Methods in Engineering" (SCI-indexed Q1 journal) and a paper was accepted in International conference.
     </p>

 <hr/>